kunalmamgai/HackMatrix_AI-Alchemists/README.md

 ### 9. UI and Experience

-- Light botanical theme (forest / sage / cream / ink / gold design tokens, Poppins display over Manrope body).
+- Light botanical theme (forest / sage / cream / ink / gold design tokens, Poppins display over Manrope body), with a named type scale and semantic color tokens used across all surfaces.
+- Lucide icons throughout — no raw emoji or text glyphs in UI chrome.
+- Chatbot renders response emphasis as real bold text (no literal markdown asterisks).
 - Toast notifications for feedback.
 - Floating chatbot for quick user assistance.
 - Mobile-responsive navigation and section layouts.